Responsible Conduct of Research

 As a premier academic and research institution, Vanderbilt University has an obligation to model, teach and actively promote the responsible conduct of research in scholarship and science.
 Research integrity is fundamental to good research and crosses all disciplines and areas of focus, and is increasingly viewed as an essential component of training, regardless of a researcher's source of funding.

-To that end, graduate students and postdoctoral fellows in certain departments are expected to complete training in responsible conduct of research (RCR) and may have additional RCR discussion-based programs.
-The RCR training at Vanderbilt fulfills both the National Institutes of Health and National Science Foundation requirements in RCR.
+All graduate students and postdoctoral fellows in certain departments are expected to complete training in responsible conduct of research (RCR).
+In addition, dependent upon the program in which the student or trainee is enrolled, they may have additional RCR requirements for ongoing training.
+Note that the RCR training at Vanderbilt fulfills both the National Institutes of Health and National Science Foundation requirements.

 RCR for Graduate Students

 All new graduate students are required to take the Collaborative Institutional Training Initiative (CITI) course for their discipline during their first semester of study.
 Some are also required to participate in additional discussion-based RCR education, prior to completing their degrees.
-Each department has defined that discussion-based program for its students, based on the specific disciplines.
-To find out more about your department’s requirements, please check with your department chairman or director of Graduate Studies (DGS).
+Each graduate program has defined the content of the discussion-based program for its students, based on the specific training needed within that disciplines.
+To find out more about your department’s requirements, please check with the department chairman or director of Graduate Studies (DGS).

 RCR for Postdoctoral Fellows

-All new postdoctoral researchers are required to complete the CITI course during their first year of appointment.
+All new postdoctoral researchers are required to complete the CITI course during their initial year of appointment.
 In addition, as part of their annual reappointment, postdocs and their mentors must discuss how they will address additional RCR education during the coming year.
-This should be noted on the annual mentoring plan.
-If you have any questions, please check with your department chairman or your faculty mentor.
-Departments may also require undergraduates majoring in their programs to take the online program, or may have additional RCR requirements.
+The plan for ongoing RCR training needs to be detailed in the annual Individualized Development Plan (IDP).
+For specific questions, please contact the Office of Postdoctoral Affairs.